segmentio/action-destinations/docs/create.md

 When importing your SDK, we recommend loading from a CDN when possible.
 This keeps the bundle size lower rather than directly including the SDK in our package.

-Make sure to add a global declarition where you specify your SDK as a field of a Window interface so you can reference and return it in your intialize function.
+Make sure to add a global declaration where you specify your SDK as a field of a Window interface so you can reference and return it in your initialize function.
 E.g. (See above)

 ## Actions